elliskt/ethglobal_bogota_polygon/README.md

 Website: http://18.162.114.252:8805/

-Besides, IcarusArt.AI for helping those artists in local LATAM, also held an exibition in Venezuela to let local artists to step into NFT marketplace.
+Besides, IcarusArt.AI has organized an exhibition in Venezuela in order to help the artists in local LATAM and bring them into the NFT marketplace.

 ![b09f9b1870e953209e0ffe4b455707c](https://user-images.githubusercontent.com/54044930/194745881-f0e4a0f1-6015-4605-8f5c-2178e126d1a2.jpg)

-In the Future, IcarusArt.AI will be aimmed to develop a free-mint and free-fee marketplace to help more artists and collector stepping into the whole new creative economic.
+In the future, IcarusArt.AI will aim to develop a free-mint and free-fee marketplace to help more artists/collectors enter the whole new creative economy.

 ![image](https://user-images.githubusercontent.com/54044930/194746051-2d8bed52-c0c4-4ac4-90f2-3ca80b3b3a11.png)